Dahomey: Rule of Tegbesu (1740–1774)

 Tegbesu, also spelled as Tegbessou, was King of Dahomey, in present-day Benin, from 1740 until 1774.
 Tegbesu was not the oldest son of King Agaja (1708–1740), but was selected following his father's death after winning a succession struggle with a brother.
 King Agaja had significantly expanded the Kingdom of Dahomey during his reign, notably conquering Whydah in 1727.
 This increased the size of the kingdom and increased both domestic dissent and regional opposition.
 Tegbessou ruled over Dahomey at a point where it needed to increase its legitimacy over those whom it had recently conquered.
 As a result, Tegbesu is often credited with a number of administrative changes in the kingdom in order to establish the legitimacy of the kingdom.

 The slave trade increased significantly during Tegbessou's reign and began to provide the largest part of the income for the king.
 In addition, Tegbesu's rule is the one with the first significant kpojito or mother of the leopard with Hwanjile in that role.
 The kpojito became a prominently important person in Dahomey royalty.
 Hwanjile, in particular, is said to have changed dramatically the religious practices of Dahomey by creating two new deities and more closely tying worship to that of the king.
 According to one oral tradition, as part of the tribute owed by Dahomey to Oyo, Agaja had to give to Oyo one of his sons.
 The story claims that only Hwanjile, of all of Agaja's wives, was willing to allow her son to go to Oyo.
-This act of sacrifice, according to the oral tradition made Tegbesu, was favored by Agaja.
+This act of sacrifice, according to the oral tradition, made Tegbesu favored by King Agaja.
 Agaja reportedly told Tegbesu that he was the future king, but his brother Zinga was still the official heir.